Special offer

 Boosted job satisfaction

-Giving a voucher is like making an encouraging gesture or a show of gratitude.
-It has an impact on how people connect to each other and brings a sense of fulfilment.
+Giving a voucher is like making an encouraging gesture or an act of gratitude.
+Offering a voucher as a special treat can significantly enhance job satisfaction and make the reward feel more personal.
+It has an impact on how people connect and brings a sense of fulfilment.

 Enhanced loyalty to the organisation

-If employees are satisfied within their jobs and value the organisation they work for, their loyalty will increase, and they will be less likely to seek other job opportunities.
-Some organisations view vouchers as one element within broader engagement or recognition efforts.
+If employees are satisfied with their jobs and value the organisation they work for, their loyalty may increase and they could be less likely to seek other job opportunities.
+As such, vouchers can have an impact on the company’s retention rate.

 Recent Benefits & perks Articles